You can access assignments in the activity stream or in the calendar if your instructor added due dates.

 After you select an assignment, the Details & Information panel appears.
 View the due date, number of attempts allowed, the time limit if imposed, and possibly goals and a rubric for grading.
 Check if the due date has passed and if any submissions are or will be late.

-Your instructor may require a 6-digit access code.
+Your instructor may require you to input a 6-digit access code to access the assignment.
 Instructors issue the access codes, but they might have another person, such as a proctor, deliver the codes.
 After you type the code, you can open the assignment.
 You can use the code to resume an assignment you saved.
 You don't need the code to view your grades and feedback posted by your instructor.
 If your instructor changes the code between attempts, you'll need to ask for it again.

 Your instructor can also secure an assignment with the LockDown Browser.
 You need to provide the correct access code before the LockDown Browser is launched.

 If no time limit exists, you can view an assignment and you don't have to submit it.
-When you select View assessment, you can just view the assignment or add some work.
+When you select Start attempt, you can view the assignment and start working on your submission.
 Not ready to submit?
-Select Save and Close in the panel.
-If you previously started the assignment, your work was saved.
-Select View assessment to resume working.
+Select Save and close to save your work and close the assignment.
+You will be able to return to the assignment at a later date and resume your work.
+In this scenario, Select Continue attempt to resume working.
+Do not forget to Submit your work once you are ready to do so.

 After the due date has passed and you open an assignment, you’re alerted that your submission will be marked late.
 You can view the alert in the Details & Information panel, on the assignment page, and in the submit confirmation window.
 In the Details & Information panel, you can also see if any submissions are or will be late.